-It doesn’t seem like long ago that spending thousands of dollars on a DVDs and CD collection made a lot of sense.
+Before high-speed internet and digital music and movies, it wasn’t rare for people to spend thousands of dollars on a DVD and CD collection.
 But with today’s options for online streaming and on-demand content, the need for physical media has gone by the wayside as easier and cheaper versions of watching your favorite movies and shows emerge.
-In the age of Netflix, Hulu, and Amazon Prime, here are some options to cash in on your old, dusty collections of movies and music.
+In the age of Netflix, Disney+, Apple TV, Hulu, and Amazon Prime, here are some options to cash in on your old, dusty collections of movies and music.

 The most popular online destination for collectibles is eBay.
-With our old collections of movies and music becoming collector’s items, it is another good option to unload your disks.
+With our old movie and music collections becoming collector’s items, eBay is another good option to unload your discs.

-Unlike Amazon, where you can send in everything at once, eBay is a one-item-at-a-time proposition.
+Unlike Decluttr, where you can send in everything at once, eBay is a one-item-at-a-time proposition where you are dealing with multiple individual buyers.
 Further, eBay requires you to add each item individually, which can be a very time-consuming task.
-But on the other side, when an item sells, you get cash in your pocket.
-After eBay and shipping costs, it might not be a lot, but it’s better than nothing.
-It’s also probably more than you would get from an Amazon trade-in.
+But on the other side, when an item sells, you get cash in your pocket, and it may be more than you get using a service like Decluttr.

 Video may have killed the radio star, but record stores are still alive and well in big cities across the country.
 While it may not be Rex Manning Day when you drop in, you can still find the Empire Records experience, along with an ability to sell your used movies and CDs, at a used record store.

-Your results may vary in terms of what they are willing to pay and which movies and records they might want to take off your hands, but outside of online selling options, this is your best option to get cash for your collection.
+Your results may vary in terms of what they are willing to pay and which movies and records they might want to take off your hands, but this is your best option to get cash for your collection outside of online selling options.

 If this all sounds like way too much work and you’d rather just dump off your old movies and albums for donation, you can still earn a bit back when you file your taxes.

-If you file your taxes using the itemized deduction method, you can donate your collection to an organization like DVDs4Vets or DiscsForDogs and get a break on your taxes.
-The nonprofit can resell the disks to help fund its mission, and your adjusted gross income goes down by the value of the disks.
-For most Americans, you can save 25% or 28% of the donated value.
+If you file your taxes using the itemized deduction method, you can donate your collection to an organization and get a break on your taxes.
+The nonprofit can resell the disks to help fund its mission.

 Putting the legal and ethical issues aside for another discussion, you may be wondering if you can make a digital copy of your movies and music before donating.
 The legal answer is no, but the practical answer is yes.